Kaholo/kaholo-plugin-pytest/README.md

 * installing dependencies listed in `requirements.txt` in the working directory
 * using pipreqs to identify and install/upgrade modules required by the project and tests if there is no `requirements.txt`

 File consts.json also specifies a specific default version of the base python image to start with.
 Depending on how your python projects and tests were developed, a different image may be needed.
-For that, use parameter `Alternative Docker Image`.
+For that, use parameter `Python Docker Image`.

 ## Plugin Installation
 For download, installation, upgrade, downgrade and troubleshooting of plugins in general, see [INSTALL.md](./INSTALL.md).